+4.2.5.1 General

 An Application Server (AS) instance, as a type of data collection client, acquires its domain-specific data collection and reporting configuration from a Data Collection AF instance by means of the Ndcaf_DataReporting service (either directly across reference point R4 or via an equivalent service exposed by the NEF, depending on whether the AS and the Data Collection AF reside in the same or separate trust domains).

 Similar to clause 4.2.4, the AS shall obtain its configuration by invoking the Data Collection and Reporting Configuration API associated with the Ndcaf_DataReporting service, as described under clause 7.2.